 Cataracts when left untreated can cause blindness because, as you would expect, they prevent light from passing through the lens of the eye.
 Cataracts are less common in cats than in dogs.

-Sources: Google search results and The American Animal Hospital Association Encyclopedia of Cat Health and Care.
+Sources: Google search results and The American Animal Hospital Association Encyclopaedia of Cat Health and Care.